nolim1t/docker-dogecoind/README.md

 Also, setting this up helps me understand [docker-bitcoind](https://github.com/lncm/docker-bitcoind) which is used by many people to ensure quality.

+Also, I think it would be fun to run a dogecoin node in 2021.

+## Changes / Differences from bitcoin

+* No verification (reckless), because dogecoin. nuff said.
+Doesn't seem to be a PGP key I can use
+* binary files are different
+* port number would be different

 ## Repo Mirrors

 * [Github](https://github.com/nolim1t/docker-dogecoind)